 Instructions to TGah Editor: Change this subclause as follows:

 An S1G STA that supports TXOP sharing procedure may set the Relayed Frame field in the Frame Control field of Short Data, the Relayed Frame field in NDP Ack frames, and the Order field in the Frame Control field of an S1G RTS frame to 1.
 Otherwise, it shall set the Relayed Frame field or Order field in any frame to 0 unless the frame is an NDP Ack frame used for flow control as described in 9.56 (Flow control).

-Reception of a valid Short Data frame with the Relayed Frame field equal to 1 or of an S1G RTS frame with the Order field equal to 1 indicates a relay-shared TXOP.
+The S1G STA may use TXOP sharing to transmit to the Relay (relay AP or relay STA) either one Short Data frame or the last Short Data frame of the TXOP.Reception of a valid Short Data frame with the Relayed Frame field equal to 1 or of an S1G RTS frame with the Order field equal to 1 indicates a relay-shared TXOP.

 An S1G STA indicates support of TXOP Sharing with Implicit Ack using the TXOP Sharing Implicit Ack Support subfield of the S1G Capabilities Info field in the S1G Capabilities element.
 If dot11TXOPSharingImplicitACKSupportImplemented is true, the S1G STA shall set the TXOP Sharing Implicit Ack Support subfield to 1 in transmitted frames containing the S1G Capabilities element.
 Otherwise, the S1G STA shall set the TXOP Sharing Implicit Ack Support subfield to 0.